-Here are the results of two surveys, where we invited the public to answer questions – online or on paper – towards the end of 2020.
+In the mean time, here are the results of our very first surveys from the autumn of 2020.
 The first about attitudes to LGBTQ+ people held among the general population of Congleton; the second about the experiences and views of LGBTQ+ people themselves.
 We’d like to thank the many people who gave us their views and experiences.
 Download complete report as PDF.

 LGBTQ+ Attitudes Survey